Skip to main content

 Yes, through a Medi-Cal fair hearing if the community spouse’s actual shelter costs (rent or mortgage, property tax, insurance, utilities, condominium fees) plus a food allowance exceed the standard MMMNA.
 The fair hearing officer can set a higher MMMNA reflecting actual need.
 This is one of the most important rights a community spouse has, and the standard MMMNA can be too low in high-cost California metros.
 A fair hearing request is filed with DHCS within 90 days of the share-of-cost notice.

-Did the 2024 asset-limit elimination change spousal protections?
+Did the 2024 asset-limit elimination change spousal protections, and what happened after?

 Does the family home count toward the community spouse’s assets?

 The home occupied by the community spouse is exempt under federal Medicaid rules and California implementation, regardless of value.
 It doesn’t count toward the CSRA or affect eligibility.
+The home, one vehicle, and personal belongings remain exempt under the asset limit reinstated on January 1, 2026.
 At the death of the institutionalized spouse, the home stays with the community spouse.
-At the community spouse’s eventual death, estate recovery may apply if the home then passes through probate; this is the planning angle that survives 2024.
+At the community spouse’s eventual death, estate recovery may apply if the home then passes through probate; this is a planning angle that holds regardless of the asset-limit changes.

 What are the 2026 federal CSRA min and max figures?

-For calendar year 2026, the federal CSRA minimum is approximately $31,584 and the federal maximum is approximately $157,920.
+For calendar year 2026, the federal CSRA minimum is $32,532 and the federal maximum is $162,660.
 (These are the CMS spousal impoverishment standards effective January 1, 2026; exact figures appear in DHCS All County Welfare Directors Letters each year.)
 California historically used the federal maximum, the most protective option for the community spouse.
-With the January 2024 asset-limit elimination for non-MAGI Medi-Cal in California, the CSRA calculation rarely drives an eligibility decision; the figures still matter for federal interpretations and cross-state cases.
+With the Medi-Cal asset limit reinstated on January 1, 2026 for non-MAGI programs, the CSRA calculation matters again for eligibility decisions.

 What is the snapshot date, and why does it matter?

 Federal Medicaid law requires that countable resources of the couple be assessed as of the first day of the first continuous period of institutionalization lasting at least 30 days (the “snapshot date”).
 Whatever the couple owned at midnight of that day is what enters the CSRA calculation, regardless of who is on the title.
-In California after 2024, the snapshot still appears in federal interpretations but rarely changes a California eligibility outcome.
-It can still matter if the family relocates, if the institutionalized spouse later applies under federal interpretations, or if a fair hearing turns on the asset picture as of the snapshot.
+With the Medi-Cal asset limit reinstated on January 1, 2026, the snapshot drives the CSRA and the amount the community spouse may keep.
+It can matter for the eligibility determination, if the family relocates, or if a fair hearing turns on the asset picture as of the snapshot.

 Does whose name is on the title matter?

 Not for the CSRA itself.
 Federal Medicaid law treats all countable resources owned by either spouse as part of the couple’s combined resources for the snapshot, regardless of whether the title is joint, in the institutionalized spouse’s name, or in the community spouse’s name.
 Inter-spousal transfers don’t change the snapshot.
-Titling can still matter for probate avoidance, beneficiary designations, and tax basis at death, which are the post-2024 reasons to look at how assets are held.
+Titling can also matter for probate avoidance, beneficiary designations, and tax basis at death, which are additional reasons to look at how assets are held.

 What mistakes do families make with spousal-impoverishment rules?

 Five recurring ones.
 (1) Missing the 90-day fair-hearing window after the share-of-cost notice and locking in a too-low MMMNA.
 (2) Failing to document actual shelter and utility costs to support a higher MMMNA in a high-cost metro.
-(3) Believing an out-of-state attorney that the at-home spouse has to spend down savings (the asset side was eliminated in California in 2024).
+(3) Assuming the 2024 no-asset-limit window is still in effect; the Medi-Cal asset limit was reinstated on January 1, 2026 ($130,000 for one person, $195,000 for a couple), so the CSRA and the couple’s combined countable assets matter again.
 (4) Transferring the home out of the community spouse’s name during life, losing the stepped-up basis.
 (5) Forgetting that the home is exempt while the community spouse lives there but becomes exposed to estate recovery if it passes through probate at the community spouse’s later death.
 Plan for the community spouse’s own eventual probate now.

 Sources